xmartlabs/xmartlabs.github.io/_posts/2020-03-30-CI-WITH_FASTLANE_AND_BITRISE.md

 ```

-Then we need to run our fastlane lane, Bitrise also provides a Workflow task to accomplish this named `fastlane` where we only need to specify the name of our fastlane lane which is `test`.
+After this, we need to run our Fastlane lane, Bitrise also provides a Workflow task to accomplish this named `fastlane` where we only need to specify the name of our already defined lane (which is `test`).

 Here is the entire workflow already created in Bitrise.

 <img width="100%" src="/images/ios-fastlane-ci/workflow.png" />

-At this point `test` lane will be executed whenever a pull request is created/updated. cool right?
-Bitrise integrates with github/bitbucket and many other git solutions to indicate if everything goes well or not.
+At this point, the `test` lane will be executed whenever a pull request is created/updated.
+Cool right?
+Bitrise integrates with Github/Bitbucket and many other git solutions to indicate if everything goes well or not.

 Another automated task we strongly use is the release of new versions.
-Basically we send a new build to testflight whenever a new tag (named <version_*>) is created in github.
-As we said Bitrise provides push, pull request and tag triggers, this time we are going to use tag triggers.
+Basically we send a new build to Testflight whenever a new tag (named <version_*>) is created in Github.
+As we said Bitrise provides us with push, pull request and tag triggers, this time we are going to use a tag trigger.

-The most important task to set up the bitrise workflow is running the `release_appstore` lane, all the rest are tasks dedicated to clone the repo, and set up the environment are the same as `pr` workflow.

-Let's create the bitrise `testflight` workflow first.
+Let's create the Bitrise `testflight` workflow first.

 <img width="100%" src="/images/ios-fastlane-ci/addNewWorkflow.gif" />

-The most important workflow task is the execution of `release_appstore` lane.
+The most important task to set up the Bitrise workflow is running the `release_appstore` lane, all the rest are tasks dedicated to cloning the repo, and setting up the environment (same as `pr` workflow).

-Now let's see how to implement fastlane `release_appstore` lane...
+Now let's see how to implement the fastlane `release_appstore` lane...

 ```ruby
 lane :release_appstore  do